 Manufacturer: NUZ srl, Nuova Linea Zero, Via Torino, 24, 37024 Negrar, Verona, Italy.

-Other versions: Several different table lamps were produced, other colour clothes, other figures, other dolls, as you can see below.
+Other versions: This Linea Zero bobblehead doll table lamp exists in some varieties.
+Several different table lamps were produced, other colour clothes, other figures, other dolls, as you can see below.

 Nuova Linea Zero